-Fatherhood, a major championship, covid (twice): It’s been a year for Jon Rahm
+Perspective | Fatherhood, a major championship, covid (twice): It has been a year for Jon Rahm

 This is the guy whose face tends to redden after a stray shot?

 “He’s such a kind human, and he’s a very generous person, and I enjoy being around him,” Finau said.
 “I think he was very genuinely happy for me, which was so cool to see.
-Such a class act, and for him to stick around meant a lot for me and our relationship, and just speaks volumes about who he is.”
+Such a class act, and for him to stick around meant a lot for me and our relationship and just speaks volumes about who he is.”

 Who he is might just be the most interesting man in golf at the moment.
 He’s begging, though: Nothing interesting this week.
 For Jon Rahm, boring is better.